quintans/eventsourcing/README.md

 If the Forwarder component fails to write into the event bus, it will try again.
 If it restarts, it queries the event bus for the last message and start polling the database from there.
 > If it is not possible to get the last published message to the event bus, we can store it in a database.
-> Writing repeated messages to the event bus is not a concern, since it is the job of the projector to be idempotent, discarding repeated messages.
+> Writing repeated messages to the event bus is not a concern, since it is the job of the projection to be idempotent, discarding repeated messages.

 ### Replay